spaintola/SHDP/README.md

 1. Install docker for Windows: https://docs.docker.com/docker-for-windows/install/
 2. Clone/download  the repoistory on your local system
+3. Start docker in local
-3. Docker-compose up -d (to run it on detach mode)
+4. Docker-compose up -d (to run it on detach mode)
-4. Check the output on localhost (http://localhost:5000/)
+5. Check the output on localhost (http://localhost:5000/)